Sreekar Sai Ranganathan

 A compressed-sensing based fault diagnosis framework accounting for electromagnetic mutual-coupling effects among antennas.

-Ongoing work
+Other work

 4D spatio-temporal neural activity imaging using Fourier LFM

-Master's thesis at the CIIP Lab, Technical University of Munich (Sep 2022 - Mar 2023)*
+Master's thesis project at the CIIP Lab, Technical University of Munich (Sep 2022 - Mar 2023)

 Improved NMF for imaging through scattering media